GET ENERGY SMART TODAY

 The benefits of having an energy-efficient home.

 To determine if you are income-eligible, locate your family size on the chart below and the dollar amount next to it.
-If your family’s combined Gross Annual Income is this amount or less, you meet the state’s 60 percent income median, and qualify for the program.
+If your family’s combined gross annual income does not exceed this amount, you meet the state’s 60 percent income median and qualify for the program.

 Did you know?